 The Act will reduce the number of disclosures from four main levels (basic, standard, enhanced and PVG) to two (Level 1 and Level 2).

 When the new law comes into effect, PA Employers will need to ask any potential new PAs to undergo a PVG check at either level 1 or 2.
 If a new PA is not a member of the PVG scheme they will need to join.

 The information that is shared by Disclosure Scotland can only be shared with a ‘regulated body’.
 This means that the prospective PA will receive a copy of their disclosure as well as an organisation acting on behalf of the PA Employer.
 This ‘regulated body’ will then have to decide what information in the disclosure received by them is relevant to the PAs employment.
 They will only be able to share relevant information with the PA employer.

-This will mean that once the new Act is fully implemented, all PAs, including self-employed PAs, will need to register with Disclosure Scotland.
-There is a cost to join the PVG scheme (currently £59) unless you’re a coronavirus response worker or volunteer, where you can get a free PVG disclosure.
-Free PVG disclosure for these workers will remain in place until midnight on Friday 24 June 2022.
+Once the new law is fully implemented, all PAs, including self-employed PAs, will need to register with Disclosure Scotland.
+There is a cost to join the PVG scheme (currently £59).

 Take a look at the resources available to guide you in more detail.